Graph Perceiver IO: A General Architecture for Graph Structured Data: Methodology

 \subsection{Output Query Array}

-One of the major problems of the Graph Perceiver IO is to incorporate the adjacency matrix.
-The adjacency matrix that is widely utilized in GNNs is not adaptable for the Graph Perceiver IO.
-Also, the Graph Perceiver IO requires a flexible output structure to handle the diverse graph-related tasks such as node classification, graph classification, and link prediction.
-For the flexible output array structure, we adopt the output query array by following the Perceiver IO.
+One of the major problems of the GPIO is to incorporate the adjacency matrix.
+The adjacency matrix that is widely utilized in GNNs is not adaptable for the GPIO.
+Also, the GPIO requires a flexible output structure to handle the diverse graph-related tasks such as link prediction, graph classification, and node classification.
+For the flexible output array structure, we utilize the output query array of Perceiver IO.
 The output query shape can be determined by the task specifically.
-It is noted that the output query can be used as a pretrained embedding, or it can be learnable parameters.
-For graph classification task that requires a single label per graph, we set the output query size as $1 \times D_{q}$, where $D_{q}$ denotes the output query array dimension.
-For node-specific tasks such as node classification and link prediction, we set the output array shape as $M \times D_q$ where $M$ is the number of nodes.
-The simple choice of the output array is raw nodes features $X\in \mathbb{R}^{M \times C}$ that is the same as the input array.
+It is noted that the output query array can be used as a pretrained embeddings, or it can be learnable parameters.
+For graph classification task that requires a single label per graph, we set the output query array size as $1 \times D_{q}$, where $D_{q}$ denotes the output query array dimension.
+For node-specific tasks such as node classification and link prediction, we set the output query array shape as $M \times D_q$ where $M$ is the number of nodes.
+The simple choice of the output query array is raw nodes features $X\in \mathbb{R}^{M \times C}$ that is the same as the input array.
 However, we find that the output query array based on the raw node features tends to show poor performance.
+Appendix 8.2. presents a detailed result.
 Furthermore, raw node features do not contain any relational information of adjacency matrix.
 Instead of raw node features, we propose a smoothing based output query array that is smoothed features of raw node features $L$ times \cite{wu2019simplifying}.
-The following Eq. \ref{eq:smoothing} denotes the $L$ times smoothed node features, the output query array of the Graph Perceiver IO,
+The following Eq. \ref{eq:smoothing} denotes the $L$ times smoothed node features, the output query array of the GPIO,

 where $\widetilde{A} = A + I$ denotes a adjacency matrix with self-loop and $\widetilde{D}_{ii} = \sum_{j=0}\widetilde{A}_{ij}$ denotes node degree matrix of $\widetilde{A}$.
 SGC \cite{wu2019simplifying} removes nonlinear function between GCN layers and collapse repeated multiplication of matrix into $L$-th power of matrix like Eq. \ref{eq:smoothing} which extracts smoothed features of $X$.
 As a result, extracted features $\widehat{X}$ tends to have similar representation to nearby nodes and help to make similar predictions.
 That is, the SGC incorporates adjacency matrix into its input to get $L$-hops neighbor information.
 In a similar way, we utilize adjacency matrix to obtain $\widehat{X}$ as an output query array which contain relational information.